eldorplus/react-hello-world/README.md

 #### Run

-To run the project, execute `npm run build`, to bundle the frontend code for the react app and then `npm start`, to start the application server on port 8000.
+To run the project, execute `npm run build`, to bundle the frontend code for the react app and then `npm start`, to start the application server on port `8000`.

+Then execute `npm run logs -- --lines 30` to show the logs, passing a param to show 30 lines or `npm run list` to show the running application instances or `npm run show` to show a description of all the processes running the application.

+To stop the server, execute `npm run stop` or execute `npm run restart` to refresh it or execute `npm run kill` to obliterate it.

 To run it in docker, execute `npm run production`.
-This will build a docker image and run it as a container, starting the application server on port 8000.
+This will build a docker image and run it as a container, starting the application server on port `8000`.

 In either case, once the application server is running, open your favorite browser pointing to [http://localhost:8000/](http://localhost:8000/).